openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux-header.md

 @endsphinxdirective

-To install Intel® Distribution of OpenVINO™ toolkit on your Linux machine You can choose to:
+To install Intel® Distribution of OpenVINO™ toolkit on Linux, you can choose to:

 * [Install OpenVINO Runtime using an Installer](installing-openvino-linux.md)
 * [Install OpenVINO from PyPI](installing-openvino-pip.md)